 4.2.
 In the event that such a trial or evaluation is requested, Lexia shall forward this request to the Publisher, and in the event that the Publisher agrees to this request, the Customer and Lexia will enter into a Contract in respect of Publisher Products and Lexia Services to be provided in such evaluation/trial period, and the provisions of these Conditions shall apply to such evaluation/trial period.

 4.3.
-The Customers use Publisher Products during an evaluation/trial period will be governed by the following provisions of this condition 4.3 together with the terms of this Agreement, and the Publisher Licence Terms:
+The Customer’s use of Publisher Products during an evaluation/trial period will be governed by the following provisions of this condition 4.3, together with the terms of this Contract, and the Publisher Licence Terms:

 4.3.1. the Customer shall have a non-exclusive, non-transferable right to use the Publisher Products for a period of 60 calendar days from the date of installation, or such other period as agreed between the parties in writing (“Trial Period”);

 4.3.2. the Customer shall use the Publisher Products during the Trial Period for a minimum of 3 x 20 minute sessions per pupil per week (i.e. at least 60 minutes in total per pupil per week);

 4.3.3. the licence to use the Publisher Products will expire automatically at the end of the Trial Period if the Customer has not at that time agreed to take a full licence;

 4.3.4. the licence to use the Publisher Products during the Trial Period may be terminated by Lexia at any time, at Lexia’s sole discretion;